 I decided to take out the beat at the time of the sadder melody and to add some strings.
 I played all the string parts one at a time on the keyboard/piano, basses, cellos, violins.
 This is the only way to create realistic sounding strings with emotion.
 I used LA Scoring Strings for this, again in Kontakt.
 I added a droning synth in the background and automated increases and decreases to the cut-off and resonance to create more tension.

 Being in Hindi I would have to ask him one line at a time, “What does this mean?”, just so that the music would follow accordingly.
 Whenever you hear the music increase in tension and get sadder, that due to the line over it having a sadder meaning.

 Once the instrumental/beat was done, it was time to lay down the vocals.
-At this point, I’d already become familiar with the arrangement and layout and meaning of certain sections so I was able to produce it as if it was in English as emotion is universal.
-You can still hear whether someone sounds happy or sad or has swag or is corny in the tone of their voice regardless of the language but it’s obviously a lot harder when it’s not a language you speak.
+At this point, I’d already become familiar with the arrangement and layout and meaning of certain sections so I was able to produce it as if it was in English.
+Emotion is universal.
+You can still hear whether someone sounds happy or sad or has swag or is corny in the tone of their voice regardless of the language.
+It’s obviously a lot harder when it’s not a language you speak though.

 We recorded the vocals and we were both satisfied with the performance.
 I cut up the takes, recorded and edited some double tracked vocals and then mixed and mastered the song.

-Jassi got an artist to draw some custom images for the music video to go with the story theme.
+Jassi (AKA Adelaide Wala) got an artist to draw some custom images for the music video to go with the story theme.
 It came out well and we were both happy with it.
 Even if you don’t speak hindi, you can listen to the song above and enjoy the music.
-Jassi told me that he played the song to a couple of his female friends and they cried in the sad part of the song so I guess I did a good job making the music fit the sad lyrics.
+Jassi told me that he played the song to a couple of his female friends and they cried in the sad part of the song.
+So I guess I did a good job making the music fit the sad lyrics.
 It was funny the way he told me, “Women are crying because of your music.
 It’s so good!”